NotNekodev/krkawm/README.md

 # Krka Window Manager (krkawm)
-A simple tiling window manager for X11 written in C++ using Xlib.
+A simple window manager for X11 written in C++ using Xlib.

 ## Dependencies
 You have to have a C++ compiler